Native American Heritage Month

 Native American Heritage Month is a national month-long celebration created to recognize, honor and celebrate Indigenous Peoples.
 The NAECC serves as the focal point for campus and community events and sponsors an array of cultural presentations featuring traditional and contemporary Native American scholars, art demonstrations, educational tours, workshops and documentaries.

-President George H. W. Bush was the first U.S. president to recognize Native American Heritage Month in November and, to this day, U.S. presidents continue with this tradition.
+In 1990 President George H. W. Bush was the first U.S. president to recognize Native American Heritage Month in November and, to this day, U.S. presidents continue with this tradition.
 President Barak Obama released his Presidential Proclamation in October 2010 stating in part: